Ra-Sp/Aircrafts-Company-DBMS/README.md

 My class 12 School Team Project

 Front End: Python (version: 3.8, 32-bit)

 Back End: MySQL + Python

-The objective of this project is to make the management of data concerning the aircraft staff and passengers easier.
+The objective of this project was to make the management of data concerning the aircraft staff and passengers easier.
 We have the following modules that allow the user to:

   * Insert
   * Display
   * Update